pypa/packaging.python.org/source/discussions/downstream-packaging.rst

 Admittedly, sometimes downstream testing may yield false positives or bug reports about scenarios the upstream project is not interested in supporting.
-However, perhaps even more often it does provide early notice of problems, or find nontrivial bugs that would otherwise cause issues for your users in production.
-And believe me, the majority of **downstream packagers are doing their best to double-check their results, and help you triage and fix the bugs that they report**.
+However, perhaps even more often it does provide early notice of problems, or find non-trivial bugs that would otherwise cause issues for the upstream project's users.
+While mistakes do happen, the majority of downstream packagers are doing their best to double-check their results, and help upstream maintainers triage and fix the bugs that they reported.

 How?
 ~~~~

 There are a number of things that upstream projects can do to help downstream
 repackagers test their packages efficiently and effectively, including some of the suggestions